zenparsing/js-classes-1.1/README.md

 Attempting to access an instance variable using `::` produces a runtime `ReferenceError` if the left operand is not an object posessing a closure with a definition aware of the current execution context.
 In other words, a reference to an instance variable only works when the object is a normally constructed instance of this class or one of its subclasses.

 Instance variable definitions may have initializers.
 The absense of an initializer is equivalent to being initialized with `undefined`.
-The value of an initializer is determined at the time the `class` definition is parsed.
-Instance-specific value assignments can only be performed in the constructor.
+The value of a property initializer is determined at the time the `class` definition is parsed.
+Instance-specific property value assignments can only be performed in the constructor.
+The value of non-property initializers is determined during the creation of the instance or class closure.
+Their initializers are always instance-specific.

 ### Instance Constants